 Young urban Indian consumers are looking for stylish and comfortable footwear that they can wear all day long in both ‘work’ and ‘fun’ environments.

-Flatheads, is an aspirational brand of dress sneakers that complete the well-groomed look and provide optimum all-day comfort.
-Market size
+Our startup, Flatheads, is an aspirational brand of dress sneakers that complete the well-groomed look and provide optimum all-day comfort.

 The Indian footwear market is Rs 73000 crore ($10 Billion) in size and growing at 15 percent annually.
 Of this, the premium casual footwear segment (priced between Rs 2,000 and Rs 6,000) is estimated to be Rs 8,000 crore ($1.2 billion).